hph/drake/README.md

 Where the first seed is your master password, to be used with each and every password you want to generate and the second seed is your Gmail address.
-You can also specify the number of seeds directly: `drake -iS 2`.
+You can also specify the number of seeds directly (`drake -iS 2`) to skip entering the number of seeds after the command.
 Note that if you combine options (`-iS` instead of `-i -S`) only the last one may accept a value.
 For example, `-Si` would not work as `-S` can accept a value.
-Anyway, a faster way to do the same thing would be the following:
+Anyway, a faster way to do the same thing would be the following (note that the seed is the same as the two above joined together, it's the same thing, since any number of seeds are just joined together):

     $ drake -s MASTER_PASSWORDGMAIL_ACCOUNT
     uYH`}t5;SKmtl{![